 Setup the YASIndexer as daily Cron job.
 It’s recommended to run it during the night when it is unlikely that people will use the frontend.
 Type in the following command:

 and insert the following line:

-where [username] needs to be replaced with the actual username (or other installation path).
+where [username] denotes the name of the user under whose home folder YAS has been installed (the path might have to be adjusted depending on the actual installation location).
 This will launch the indexer every night at 5am and write the output into the file cron.log.
 On the first execution of the crontab command, it may ask you for the preferred editor.
 Nano should be selected here.